Wene/PaperTapeReader/README.txt

 To finish the transfer press ^C.

-In ASCII mode, after reading, the number of read errors will be displayed.
+In ASCII mode, after reading, the number of read errors will be displayed. (assuming the 8. bit is used for checksum.)